kubernetes/sig-release/release-engineering/role-handbooks/patch-release-team.md

   releases](/releases/patch-releases.md) and cutting the [releases](https://github.com/kubernetes/kubernetes/releases).

-While this playbook is intended to guide Patch Release Managers, it largely consists of opinions and recommendations from former patch release managers.
-Each Patch Release Managers is ultimately responsible for carrying out their duties in the manner they deem best for the project.
+While this playbook is intended to guide Patch Release Team members, it largely consists of opinions and recommendations from former patch release managers.
+Each Patch Release Team member is ultimately responsible for carrying out their duties in the manner they deem best for the project.
 The playbook then is more what you might call "guidelines" than actual hard rules.
-Still each Patch Release Manager should endeavor to keep this document up to date, improve its content, and improve the overall process of patch management for the project.
+Still each Patch Release Team member should endeavor to keep this document up to date, improve its content, and improve the overall process of patch management for the project.

-## Prerequisites for Patch Release Lead and Shadows
+## Prerequisites for Patch Release Team members

 ### General Requirements